dust-tt/llama-ssp/README.md

 # Generate tokens 1.5x to 3x faster : Experiments on Speculative sampling

-Using Speculative Sampling (SSp), a large language model can generate tokens quite faster using a smaller model as help.
+With Speculative Sampling (SSp), a large language model can generate tokens quite faster using a smaller model as help.
 This repo shows how it's done using Llama models.
 Here's the idea:

 [TODO: THE GIF]

-Above, you see a 30B llama model generating tokens (on an 8-GPU A100 machine), then you see the same model going 70% faster (i.e. in 40% less time) using speculative sampling -- with the same completion quality.
+Above, you see a 30B llama model generating tokens (on an 8-GPU A100 machine), then you see the same model going ~50% to 100% faster (i.e. in 33% to 50% less time) using speculative sampling -- with the same completion quality.
 Go to [Try it yourself](#try-it-yourself) to try it yourself :)

-This repo is based on [this paper](https://arxiv.org/pdf/2302.01318.pdf) whose authors are warmly thanked for their work.
+This repo implements an algorithm described in [this paper](https://arxiv.org/pdf/2302.01318.pdf) whose authors are warmly thanked for their work.

 ## Benefits and Caveats of Ssp

 ### Benefits
 + Almost identical memory footprint (since the draft model is lot smaller than the target model)
-+ Same completion quality (not "a little lower quality but don't worry you can't see it", same quality)
++ Same completion quality
 + 1.5 to 3 times faster token generation
 + Relatively simple code

-#### Is it really the same quality?
-Speculative sampling returns different outputs than regular sampling
-They return different outputs because speculative sampling has inherent randomness.
-However, it is demonstrated in [this paper](https://arxiv.org/pdf/2302.01318.pdf) that using speculative sampling provides the same output probability distributions than regular sampling.

-The paper also performs experiments to show this on typical benchmarks.

 ### Caveats
-- useful mostly for live token generation, less useful in batch settings -- and not related to model training
+- useful mostly for live token generation, less useful in batch settings (and irrelevant to model training)
 - works best in settings where there are often "easily guessable" tokens.
 This is very often the case, especially for written language
   - there is often a dot at the end of a sentence, a capitalized letter next, determinants or common words like "the, a, it..."
 	- and given the way tokenization is done too.
 Eg token "amaz" => when the beginning is "It was amaz", even tiny models will guess the next token is "ing" (and the following one probably ! or :))

-### Requirements
 - draft model & target model must have the same vocabulary size
-- draft model should be at least twice faster than target model (small speedup)
+- draft model should be at least 2-3 faster than target model

+#### Is it really the same quality?
+Speculative sampling returns different outputs than regular sampling
+They return different outputs because speculative sampling has inherent randomness.
+However, it is demonstrated in [the paper on which this repo is based](https://arxiv.org/pdf/2302.01318.pdf)  that using speculative sampling provides the same output probability distributions than regular sampling.

+The paper also performs experiments to show this on typical benchmarks.

 ## Try it yourself

 ### Setup